-We adapt Mask3D and \name{} by merging predicted human instance masks with confidence scores above $50\%$ prior to computing semantic segmentation scores.
-We observe that \name{} significantly outperforms specialized models by at least +$1.6$\,mIoU$^H$.
-A possible explanation can be that \name{} successfully leverages the body-part annotations as an additional supervision signal.
-We again find that pre-training with synthetic data enhances the performance of all models.
+We adapt Mask3D\cite{mask3d} and \name{} by merging predicted human instance masks with confidence scores above $50\%$ before computing semantic segmentation scores.
+We observe that \name{} significantly outperforms specialized semantic segmentation models \cite{minkowski, kpconv} by at least +$1.6$\,mIoU$^H$.
+Intuitively, \name{} has the potential to leverage the body-part annotations as an additional supervision signal.
+Again, we find that pre-training with synthetic data enhances the performance of all models.